 - Hotel Gran Ms Kyoto (3*) – This no frills hotel is perfect for those who need more space at Downtown Kawaramachi with a budget price.
 I would recommend this hotel for families or groups on a budget and are not looking for luxurious features.
 In Downtown Kyoto, rooms over 30 sqm are very rare.
 So for a 32 sqm Deluxe Twin with rates from USD 120/night, this hotel cannot be beaten!
 And then there’s the 42 sqm Deluxe Room with Tatami Area – perfect for larger families or groups who want to stay close together.
 This room can sleep up to 6 and costs from USD 350/night.

-Are you heading to Tokyo too?
-Check out Asiatravelbug’s Where to Stay in Tokyo guide.
+Are you heading to Kyoto and Tokyo too?

 Read on the rest of this blog to learn why Gion, Kyoto Station or Central Kyoto can be the best area to stay in Kyoto for you.

 2. Gion: The Best Area to Stay in Kyoto for Traditional Japanese Culture